james-grant1/undergrad_MC_course/tutorials/source/tutorial1.rst

 |action| Navigate to one of your calculations and use the following script to extract the values of the energy values and calculate :math:`<E^2>` and :math:`<E>^2` from your calculations and from these, estimate a value for :math:`C_v` at the given temperature:

-**script to extract the average energy and energy values from the OUTPUT file and calculate the required values**
+**In order to investigate this, you will need to extract the system energy sequence from PTFILE.000.**

 |action| Run the above script for each of your temperatures.